opensafely/os-demo-research/rmarkdown/Rdemo.md

 the real data.
 These steps are iterative and should proceed with frequent git commits and code reviews where appropriate.
-These steps are automatically tested against dummy data every time a new version of the repository is saved (“pushed”) to GitHub.
+These steps are automatically tested against dummy data every time a new version of the repository is saved (_pushed_) to GitHub.

-Let’s start with a simple example.
+Let's start with a simple example.

-Example 1 — STP patient population
+Example 1 &mdash; STP patient population
 ----------------------------------

 This example introduces study definitions, expectations and dummy data, and project pipelines.
-We’re going to use OpenSAFELY to find out how many patients are registered at a TPP practice within each STP (Sustainability and Transformation Partnership) on 1 January 2020.
+We're going to use OpenSAFELY to find out how many patients are registered at a TPP practice within each STP (Sustainability and Transformation Partnership) on 1 January 2020.